 1MB of video RAM is pretty good for that era and allows resolutions of 800x600 or 1024x768 depending on colour depth.

-The Creative Sound Blaster is the standard used by many DOS games and applications before Windows 95 standardised sound programming APIs.
+When I first started this build, I initially used a Creative Sound Blaster 16 as the Sound Blaster is the standard used by many DOS games and applications before Windows 95 standardised sound programming APIs.

 Network connectivity is provided by a 3Com 3C509B released in 1994 which is pretty common at that time.